dpolivaev/mnemonicsetter/README.md

 Use it just like `MnemonicSetter.INSTANCE.setComponentMnemonics(menubar, toolbar)`.
 All items belonging to given elements are given different mnemonic letters if possible.

-You can also attach it to a popup menu as a PopupMenuListener so that mnemonics are automatically calculated when the popup menu becomes visible.
+You can also attach `MnemonicSetter.INSTANCE` to a popup menu as a PopupMenuListener so that mnemonics are automatically calculated when the popup menu becomes visible.

-##Maven
+### Maven configuration
 ```
 <repository>
 	<snapshots>